hbowie/practopians/content/basics/Value Creation.md

 <p><img src="../images/value-creation.jpg" alt="Hand with can watering money tree" title="Value Creation" /></p>

-Many of the [Practopian Core Beliefs][creed] will seem rather straightforward to most people: [Liberty][] and [Equality][], for example, are fundamental human values that should sound familiar no matter what your background.
+Many of the [Practopian Core Beliefs][way] will seem rather straightforward to most people: [Liberty][] and [Equality][], for example, are fundamental human values that should sound familiar no matter what your background.

 The belief in the importance of [Value Creation][vc], on the other hand, may be puzzling to many.
 What do we mean by this phrase, and why does it deserve such focus?
 Let me try to explain.